jkmangang/jkmangang/_posts/2017-03-30-things-i-love-to-do-in-my-phone.md

 categories: [technology, tricks, apps]
 cover: /images/mobile.jpg
 ---
 As an android enthusiast, I always tend to do work online using my mobile.
 It is a mobile first world.
-Whatever you do online in PC can be done in Mobile too, even though it is not that capablecapable like that in PC.
+Whatever you do online in PC can be done in Mobile too, even though it is not that capable like that in PC.
 Here are some apps and tricks I love to share with everyone.

 ## Apps
 #### [Chrome](https://play.google.com/store/apps/details?id=com.android.chrome)